dwyl/library/README.md

 + Psychology

-We look to actively encourage dwylers to borrow and use these books (see https://github.com/dwyl/summer/issues/31) but routinely run up against a few issues problems:
+We look to actively encourage dwylers to borrow and use these books (see https://github.com/dwyl/summer/issues/31) but routinely run up against a few issues problems which we need to resolve:
 + With no way of tracking who has borrowed these books, they are often forgotten and go missing (ontop of this we share an office space where we don't have the contact details for those who are not dwylers)
 + It became clear from our previous attempts to capture key lessons and feedback